opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 * `region`: AWS region
 * `requests_cache_enabled` (default: false): Enables or disables the index request cache
 * `search_clients`: Number of clients that issue search requests.
-* `search_pipeline_processor`: Types of processors for hybrid search, available processors are normalization-processor and score-ranker-processor, if not defined, normalization-processor will be chosen
+* `search_pipeline_processor`: Types of processors for hybrid search.
+Available processors are normalization-processor and score-ranker-processor, if not defined, normalization-processor will be chosen
 * `secret_key`: AWS credential secret key
 * `session_token`: AWS credential session token
 * `source_enabled` (default: true): A boolean defining whether the `_source` field is stored in the index.